-According to Dr. Lipinski, recovery time can vary greatly depending on the woman and the birth itself.
+According to Dr. Allen, recovery time can vary greatly depending on the woman and the birth itself.
 She says women having their first baby may take between 2 and 12 weeks to fully recover.
 If the delivery caused a large laceration or the woman needed an episiotomy, the perineum is typically very sore, limiting recovery.

-Dr. Lipinski says women who have had babies before and have no complications can resume exercise at 2 weeks.
+Dr. Allen says women who have had babies before and have no complications can resume exercise at 2 weeks.
 However, women with large tears or episiotomies will likely have limited activity for 4 to 6 weeks.
-If a woman chooses to breastfeed, Dr. Lipinski recommends taking at least 6 weeks off from work to establish effective breastfeeding, and she says 12 weeks is ideal for good bonding with the baby.
+If a woman chooses to breastfeed, Dr. Allen recommends taking at least 6 weeks off from work to establish effective breastfeeding, and she says 12 weeks is ideal for good bonding with the baby.

 Sex after vaginal birth